afk0901/Desktop-Cleaner/README.md

 Whether it's scattered PDFs, Word docs, Excel sheets, or plain text files, this script puts everything in its place.
 Clean workspace, clear mind.

+## 🔹 Highlights
+- Built in pure Python
+- Packaged as `.exe` (runs without Python installed)
+- Uses Windows Registry to detect Desktop (OneDrive-safe)
+- Fully tested with 26 Pytest test cases
+- Designed for extensibility and safety

-## ✅ Current Features
+## Current Features

-- Automatically sorts:
+Automatically sorts:
   - `.pdf` → `PDF Documents`
   - `.docx`, `.doc` → `Word Documents`
   - `.xlsx`, `.xls`, `.odt` → `Excel Documents`
   - `.txt` → `Text Documents`
 - Resolves correct Desktop path (supports OneDrive and standard setups)
+- Packaged as .exe – no Python needed for users"

+## How to install the project's dependencies

+Run this command in the terminal: `pip install -r ./requirements.txt` and that should be it.

 ## How to run the tool

 Download the .exe from this repository or clone the repo and follow the instructions below.

 The main entry file is desktop_organizer.py.
-Run it in your IDE or run this command inside the root directory of the project: `python desktop_organizer.py`.
+Run it in your IDE or run this command inside the root directory of the project:
+`python desktop_organizer.py`.
 This command should start the tool.

 ## 🧪 Tests

-This project includes automated tests to verify file movement behavior and handle edge cases safely.
+This project includes automated tests to verify file movement behavior and handling edge cases.

 The project uses Pytest for all it's tests.
-Run it in your IDE or run Pytest manually in the terminal by simply write `python pytest` in the terminal in the root of the project and hit enter and it should run all the tests.
+You can run the tests in your IDE or run them all manually in the terminal by simply writing `python -m pytest` in the terminal in the root of the project and hit enter.